Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Introduction

-To evaluate the effectiveness of our method, we conducted a user study in a town-like virtual environment, comparing three locomotion techniques: teleportation, voice-based steering through fixed commands, and our LLM-driven locomotion.
+To evaluate the feasibility of our method, we conducted a user study in a town-like virtual environment, comparing three locomotion techniques: teleportation, voice-based steering through fixed commands, and our LLM-driven locomotion.
 We collected user feedback through standardized questionnaires and behavioral data using eye tracking.
 The questionnaires measure usability through SUS~\cite{brooke1996sus}, presence through IPQ~\cite{schubert2001experience}, cognitive load through NASA-TLX~\cite{hart1988development}, and cybersickness through CSQ-VR~\cite{kourtesis2023cybersickness}.
-The eye-tracking analysis provided insights into cognitive behavior, visual attention, and engagement.
+The eye-tracking analysis provided insights into engagement, cognitive behavior, and visual attention~\cite{holmqvist2011eye,zagermann2016measuring}.
 Furthermore, we trained machine learning models to classify the locomotion technique based on eye-tracking features and explored how each feature contributed to the models’ decisions by applying explainable artificial intelligence using SHAP analysis~\cite{lundberg2017unified}.
 This process helped us identify the most influential gaze features in different locomotion techniques.
-Our findings indicate that teleportation is the fastest locomotion technique, as expected, while the LLM-driven approach enables slightly faster completion times than the voice-based steering method, with greater improvement observed in the second half of the task, indicating increased adaptability.
-In terms of user experience, the LLM-driven locomotion technique offers a similar level of usability to voice-based steering while improving spatial presence and maintaining low levels of cybersickness.
-Eye-tracking analysis revealed that the LLM-driven method resulted in fewer but longer fixations and shorter saccade durations, indicating more focused visual engagement compared to continuous movement.
-Additionally, SHAP analysis showed that gaze behavior varied across locomotion techniques, highlighting fixation duration, saccade dynamics, and pupil diameter as key features that differentiated users’ visual responses depending on how they navigated the virtual environment.
-Therefore, this work identifies LLM-driven locomotion as a hands-free and natural alternative to traditional techniques.